Thrashy190/api-golang/README.md

 # Api rest golang

-This is a small Api rest project build on go with the ORM framework Gorm and mux a http requester
+This is a small Api rest project build in go with the ORM framework Gorm and mux a http requester

 ## Tools used in the project